Lange’s Metalmark Butterfly Facts

 - In addition, the amazing creature also represents a subspecies of another beautiful butterfly, the Mormon metalmark.
 Due to its official status as a subspecies, the IUCN does not list the Lange’s Metalmark Butterfly on its Red List.

-- However, the butterfly presently holds the understandable status of Endangered in the country in which it appears.
+- The butterfly presently holds the understandable status of Endangered in the country in which it appears, however.
 Quite thankfully for those who respect Nature, concerted conservation efforts remain underway at this time.

 - But its own nature tends to limit these attempts to preserve it.
 For unknown reasons, the butterfly evolved a complete dependency upon on specific plant.
 Captive breeding has been ongoing since 2007, but few released individuals survive.